This intensive two-year degree offers a unique opportunity to learn about the fashion industry from within the Condé Nast family.

-With weekly guest speakers representing a broad range of professions within the fashion and creative industries you will be learning directly from highly experienced academics and practitioners.
+With weekly guest speakers from a broad range of professions within the fashion and creative industries, you will be learning directly from the best in the industry.

-Condé Nast College is situated in a state-of-the-art building in the heart of London’s creative and cultural hub Soho, surrounded by numerous film, fashion and media houses providing unrivalled opportunities for professional networking and cultural experiences.
-The College is only a 10-minute walk away from the Condé Nast International Headquarters, as well as the iconic, Vogue House, which our students visit as part of their exposure to the professional world.
+Condé Nast College is situated in a state-of-the-art building in the heart of Soho, London’s creative and cultural hub.
+The area is home to numerous film, fashion and media houses providing unrivalled opportunities for professional networking and cultural experiences.
+The College is a 10-minute walk from the headquarters of Condé Nast International, as well as Vogue House, which our students visit as part of their exposure to the professional world.

-Who teaches at Condé Nast College?
+Who teaches at the Condé Nast College of Fashion & Design?

 Previous industry speakers have included Adwoa Aboah, Miles Aldridge, Victoria Beckham, Nicholas Coleridge, Anna Dello Russo, Edward Enninful, Bella Freud, Sarah Harris, Tommy Hilfiger, Anya Hindmarch, Henry Holland, Caroline Issa, Lulu Kennedy, Yasmin Le Bon, Natalie Massenet, Tamara Mellon, Suzy Menkes, Roland Mouret, Kate Phelan, Matthew Williamson and many more.